Curriculum Vitae

 I have contributed to online panel discussions, school visits and telescopes tours, in addition to giving a lecture as part of a public stargazing evening - more information can be found on the Radboud astrophysics website.

-The study described in Chrimes et al. (2020) was publically disseminated in this press release.
+The studies described in Chrimes et al. (2023) and Chrimes et al. (2020) were publically disseminated via press releases (available here and here.

 Nederlandse Astronomenconferentie (NAC) 2023